How To Shrink Clothes – 4 DIY Ways To Try At Home

 Things To Remember

-• Silk – Silk fabrics shrink easily and lose the shine if they are constantly exposed to high heat.
-So, always use a mesh and run them in moderate heat setting while washing.
-They can shrink quickly, so use delicate heat setting while drying too.
+• Silk – Silk fabrics shrink easily and lose their shine if they are constantly exposed to high heat.
+So, always use a mesh and run them in a moderate heat setting while washing.
+They can shrink quickly, so use a delicate heat setting while drying too.
 Avoid using chlorine or bleach-based detergents while washing silk garments because they take away the sheen.

 • Denim – Denim can take high heat, so you can use the highest setting.
 Even better if your washer has a denim setting.
 You might have to repeat it for a couple of times to see visible results.